Microcrystal electron diffraction: Experimental setup

 Detailed protocols for setting up the electron microscope and for data collections have been published.

 Instrumentation

 Microscope

 MicroED data is collected using transmission electron (cryogenic) microscopy.
 The microscope can be equipped with a selected area aperture but MicroED can also be done without a selected area aperture.
-While some structures have been reported without freezing, radiation damage is greatly minimized and higher resolution obtained by using cryo cooling even for small molecules.
+While some structures have been reported without freezing, radiation damage is sometimes minimized and higher resolution obtained by using cryo cooling even for small molecules.

 Detectors

 A variety of detectors have been used to collected electron diffraction data in MicroED experiments.
 Detectors utilizing charge-coupled device (CCD) and complementary metal–oxide–semiconductor (CMOS) technology have been used.
 With CMOS detectors, individual electron counts can be interpreted.
 More recently, direct electron detectors have been successfully used in both linear and counting modes.
 In these examples electron counting allowed ab initio phasing and visualization of hydrogens in proteins.

 Data collection

 Still diffraction

 The initial proof of concept publication on MicroED used lysozyme crystals.
 Up to 90 degrees of data were collected from a single nano crystal, with discrete 1 degree steps between frames.
-Each diffraction pattern was collected with an ultra-low dose rate of ∼0.01 e−/Å2/s.
-Data from 3 crystals was merged to yield a 2.9Å resolution structure with good refinement statistics, and represented the first time electron diffraction had been used successfully to determine the structure of a dose-sensitive protein from 3D microcrystals in cryogenic conditions.
+Each diffraction pattern was collected with an ultra-low dose rate of ~0.01 e−/Å2/s.
+Data from 3 crystals was merged to yield a 2.9Å resolution structure with good refinement statistics, enabling determination of the structure of a dose-sensitive protein from 3D microcrystals in cryogenic conditions.